dehydrated-io/dehydrated/README.md

  --config (-f) path/to/config.sh  Use specified config file --hook (-k) path/to/hook.sh      Use specified script for hooks --challenge (-t) http-01|dns-01  Which challenge should be used?
-Currently http-01 and dns-01 are supported
+Currently http-01 and dns-01 are supported --algo (-a) rsa|prime256v1|secp384r1 Which public key algorithm should be used?
+Supported: rsa, prime256v1 and secp384r1
 ```

 ### domains.txt